Perth Amboy Pacers

 The Perth Amboy Pacers were a minor league baseball team based in Perth Amboy, New Jersey.
 In 1914, the Pacers played as members of the Class D level Atlantic League, placing fifth in the standings in their only season of play.

 In November 1913, the city adopted the slogan 'The Pacemaking City' to compete with other city nicknames in the state, especially Trenton’s 1910 contest-winning slogan “Trenton Makes, the World Takes”.
 The Pacers nickname was chosen to adhere with the city's forward-thinking slogan of the time.

+Perth Amboy hosted minor league home games at the Amusement Park grounds in 1914.

 History

 Minor league baseball play began in Perth Amboy, New Jersey in 1914 when the Perth Amboy Pacers became members of the newly formed eight–team Class D level Atlantic League.
 The league had been known as the New York–New Jersey League a season earlier.
 The Atlantic League president was Rosslyn M. Cox, who would later serve as the mayor of Middletown, New York.
 The league began play in May 1914, and concluded the season with Perth Amboy as a member on September 7, 1914.

 The Bloomfield-Long Branch Cubans, Danbury Hatters, Middletown Middies, Newark Cubans, Newburgh Hillclimbers, Paterson Silk Citys and Poughkeepsie Honey Bugs teams joined Perth Amboy in beginning Atlantic League play on May 20, 1914.

 The Perth Amboy Pacers ended the 1914 season in fifth place.
 The Pacers ended the Atlantic League season with an overall record of 44–49, playing the season under managers Bob Ganley and Henry Ramsey.
 On August 25, 1914, the local newspaper reported the Pacers were in sixth place with a 34–45 record and had just defeated Middletown on the road 7–2, with an upcoming game at fifth place Newburgh.

 The Pacers finished the season 19.0 games behind the first place Poughkeepsie Honey Bugs in the final standings.
 Poughkeepsie finished in 1st place with a record of 65–31, followed by the Newark Cubans/Long Branch Cubans (59–32), Middletown Middies (47–45), Danbury Hatters (49–48), Perth Amboy Pacers (44–49), Newburgh Hill Climbers (40–48), Paterson Silk Citys (32–54) and Bloomfield-Long Branch Cubans/Asbury Park Sea Urchins (30–59) in the final standings.
 The league had no playoff system and folded after the 1914 season.